Nora Fries: Film

-Nora Fries appears in Batman & Robin, portrayed by Vendela Kirsebom Thomessen.
+Nora Fries appears in Batman & Robin, portrayed by Vendela Kirsebom.
 This version suffers from an advanced form of the fictional illness, MacGregor's Syndrome.

 Video games

 Nora Fries appears in Batman: The Enemy Within.
 This version's body is kept in the Pact's hideout, of which her husband Mr. Freeze is a member.

 Batman: Arkham

 Nora Fries appears in the Batman: Arkham franchise: